jeffBP/bleController/README.md

 When testing this app, the most important thing is to always start by connecting to the robot.
 The Kamigami class relies on being connected to a robot to work.
 A dropdown menu will appear in the web browser allowing you to select a bluetooth device to work.
 The Kamigami robots typically show up as KRB0001 on the device list.
 After connecting to the robot, its eyes should light up green.
 You can then use the controls to set its speed, eye color, and get information from it.

 ## Blocky Implementation
-Blockly [^2] is a visual coding system developed by Google.
+Blockly<sup>2</sup> is a visual coding system developed by Google.
 The current development push is on implementing basic robot functions in Blockly as a system for programming Kamigami robots.
 I have currently hit a wall in development while trying to implement a "wait" block to delay blocks of code.
 The Blockly files are located in the folder /public/src/blockly.
 The basic motor block works though.

 ## Way Forward
 I can see two potential paths for development on this web page